Contributors to this thread:

 Wheat, because that’s about all I plant.
 I usually have som red clover in there also but wheat or rye for my location.
 These deer won’t eat brassicas.

-Soybeans, but they rarely last into December.
+Soybeans, but they rarely last into December in small plots.
 Next is winter rye or wheat.
 Brassicas will be long-since dead or rotted by mid to late December here.
 Standing corn would probably be the ultimate, but is not an easy crop to grow, for the simple food plotter.

 I can tell you this...
 My rye, clover and turnips have shown absolutely ZERO appeal to the deer.
 Here we are in December, plenty of cold weather to have "sweetened up" the turnips, no snow on the ground to cover them, and the deer still won't sniff 'em.
 Very frustrating!